 Conclusions

-Brauer et al 2016 found that drift was a major evolutionary process that was affecting genetic diversity in this particular system.
-Temperature and precipitation were the most influential environmental factors found to be a part of a hydroclimatic-driven selection process.
+Brauer et al. (2016) found drift was a major evolutionary process affecting genetic diversity in this system.
+Temperature and precipitation were the most influential factors driving selection.
 Human disturbance effects on loci were much smaller and localized compared to other environmental factors affecting the population regionally.

-Hancock et al 2012 concludes that selective sweeps play more of an adaptive role than standing genetic variation.
+Hancock et al. (2012) concludes that selective sweeps play more of an adaptive role than standing genetic variation.
 This study suggests that A. thaliana may have limitations in their capacity to adapt under rapid climate change due to the species waiting for more mutations in their genome.

-Although the Brauer et al 2016 and Hancock et al 2012 papers had similar end goals of determining adaptive loci and comparing environmental factors (temperature and precipitation), the methods and models used in both papers were aimed at answering different bigger picture questions.
-Brauer focused on detailing landscape genomic methods including calculating FST values and PCA analysis, which were not analysis methods used in Hancock et al 2012.
+Although the Brauer et al. (2016) and Hancock et al. (2012) papers had similar end goals of determining adaptive loci and comparing environmental factors (temperature and precipitation), the methods and models used in both papers were aimed at answering different bigger picture questions.
+Brauer focused on detailing landscape genomic methods including calculating FST values and PCA analysis, which were not analysis methods used in Hancock et al. (2012).
 Brauer focuses on neutral and candidate loci compared to Hancock focusing on various kinds of SNPs.
 However, both papers aim to broadly identify the capacity of their study species to adapt under rapid climate change.